Gravimetry: Relative gravimeters

 Transportable relative gravimeters also exist; they employ an extremely stable inertial platform to compensate for the masking effects of motion and vibration, a difficult engineering feat.
 The first transportable relative gravimeters were, reportedly, a secret military technology developed in the 1950–1960s as a navigational aid for nuclear submarines.
-Subsequently in the 1980s, transportable relative gravimeters were reverse engineered by the civilian sector for use on ship, then in air and finally satellite borne gravity surveys.
+Subsequently in the 1980s, transportable relative gravimeters were reverse engineered by the civilian sector for use on ships, then in air and finally satellite-borne gravity surveys.

 Microgravimetry

 Microgravimetry is an important branch developed on the foundation of classical gravimetry.
-Microgravity investigations are carried out in order to solve various problems of engineering geology, mainly location of voids and their monitoring.
-Very detailed measurements of high accuracy can indicate voids of any origin, provided the size and depth are large enough to produce gravity effect stronger than is the level of confidence of relevant gravity signal.
+Microgravity investigations are carried out in order to solve various problems of engineering geology, mainly locating voids and their monitoring.
+Very detailed measurements of high accuracy can indicate voids of any origin, provided the size and depth are large enough to produce a measurable gravity effect.

 History

 The modern gravimeter was developed by Lucien LaCoste and Arnold Romberg in 1936.

 They also invented most subsequent refinements, including the ship-mounted gravimeter, in 1965, temperature-resistant instruments for deep boreholes, and lightweight hand-carried instruments.
 Most of their designs remain in use with refinements in data collection and data processing.